craftcms/docs/docs/commerce/4.x/upgrading.md

 ## Front-End Form Requests and Responses

-AJAX responses from `commerce/payment-sources/*` no longer return the payment form error using the `paymentForm` key.
+Ajax responses from `commerce/payment-sources/*` no longer return the payment form error using the `paymentForm` key.
 Use `paymentFormErrors` to get the payment form errors instead.

 ## Payment forms